Are Fertility Apps Reliable when trying to Conceive?

 luteal phase is relatively constant between women – generally around 14 days.
 All phases together

 are thought to amount to a cycle lasting 28 days. (though this can vary to between 21- 35 days).

 The actual time of ovulation, which occurs at the end of the follicular phase, is marked by the rise in

-a hormone called the luteinising hormone.
-This can be measured by a blood test, or urine using
+a hormone called the luteinizing hormone.
+This can be measured by a blood test or urine using

 A woman can become pregnant during the five days before ovulation or on the day of ovulation.

 However, the most fertile days are the three days leading up to and including ovulation.
 By 12-24

 hours after ovulation, a woman is no longer able to conceive during that menstrual cycle.

 When a woman logs the beginning of her menstrual cycle, fertility apps attempt to predict, using

 inbuilt algorithms, when ovulation might occur.
 The app then recommends the timing of intercourse